William L. O'Brien: Affordable Care Act and slavery comparison remarks

 In August 2013, O'Brien spoke at a rally in New Hampshire of the Americans for Prosperity, a conservative political advocacy group, where he likened the Affordable Care Act to an 1850 pro-slavery federal law.
 In his remarks O'Brien called the healthcare act, popularly known as Obamacare, "a law as destructive to personal and individual liberty as the Fugitive Slave Act of 1850 that allowed slave owners to come to New Hampshire and seize African Americans and use the federal courts to take them back…to slave states."
 He later defended this characterization in an interview in the Wall Street Journal.

-President Obama referred to O'Brien's remark in a September 26, 2013 speech on the Affordable Care Act at Prince George's Community College in Largo, Maryland, saying "You had a state representative somewhere say that it's as destructive to personal and individual liberty as the Fugitive Slave Act.
+President Obama referred to O'Brien's remark in a September 26, 2013, speech on the Affordable Care Act at Prince George's Community College in Largo, Maryland, saying, "You had a state representative somewhere say that it's as destructive to personal and individual liberty as the Fugitive Slave Act.
 Think about that.
 Affordable health care is worse than a law that lets slave owners get their runaway slaves back."

 Post-Speakership

 After Republicans lost control of the House, O'Brien did not run for a leadership position or seek to serve on a committee.
 Instead, he transitioned towards running for New Hampshire's 2nd congressional district against Democratic Congresswoman Ann McLane Kuster in the 2014 elections.
 However, in August 2013, he announced that he would not run.
 Instead, he became COO of the Cambridge, Massachusetts-based U.S. subsidiary of the German software company Brainloop.

 In 2014, Republicans regained the House of Representatives.
 O'Brien ran for Speaker of the House, but lost to Shawn Jasper.
-O'Brien is now the President/CEO of technology company RegDOX Solutions and a Principal and co-founder of Liberty Tree Consulting & Strategies.
+O'Brien is now the President/CEO of technology company RegDOX Solutions and a principal and co-founder of Liberty Tree Consulting & Strategies.

+Currently, O'Brien is the Republican National Committeeman for New Hampshire, having been first appointed to complete the newly elected state party chairman's term in March 2023, and then having been elected unopposed in January 2024 to a term that will continue until the close of the Republican National Convention in 2028.